Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Effect of fluctuations in the input light source

 \section{Effect of fluctuations in the input light source}

-Both the BinMux-SP and the coherent sources are fed with a light source with Poisson statistics; in the coherent case it is the source itself, whereas the BinMux-SP is based on a parametric fluorescence photon pair source, which for practical purposes, shows Poissonian statistics on the pair emission.
-In order to test the robustness of the transmission measurement against fluctuations of the Poissonian light source (which would result in a super-Poissonian source) we consider the mean photon number $\mu$ as a random variable with Gaussian statistics.
+Both the BinMux-SP and the coherent sources must be fed with a light source governed by Poisson statistics; in the coherent case it is the source itself, whereas the BinMux-SP is based on a parametric fluorescence photon pair source, which for practical purposes, shows Poissonian statistics on the pair emission.
+In order to test the robustness of the transmission measurement against excess fluctuations on the light source we consider the mean photon number $\mu$ as a random variable with Gaussian statistics.

 The mean value of this distribution is the one that fulfills the condition of light intensity incident on the sample (which for the following discussion is chosen to be $\langle n_c \rangle = \langle n_c \rangle = 0.5$), and the standard deviation corresponds to a certain percentage of the mean.
 We let this deviation vary from 0 to 60\% ($\sigma = a\mu$, $a\in \{0,\cdots,0.6\}$).